-I think we need to look at, for any task or activity, Α. what are we trying to achieve, when are we trying to achieve and what quality we are trying to achieve.
-I think in this case there were some resources but not appropriate, not adequate.
-In addition to that, I feel that the appropriate timeframe and what should be the appropriate timeframe for an investigation; you cannot have a generalised rule of one week or two weeks or 10 weeks, it has to be on the basis of what the 11:11 investigation looks like from the beginning and then how it is progressing.
-But having that clarity that this is important from the organisational point of It is an important piece of work which we are doing, and we will put resources into that, whatever 11:11 required resources are, in order to achieve the timeframe, the quality, the outcome which we are hoping to achieve, rather than doing it on add-on jobs, add-on roles, and then on people who are already very busy in other roles as well, and trying to complete these 11:12 things within a timeframe that is unrealistic, and trying to do it in a way that there's not only -- so we are talking about a complex piece of work.
-We need to understand it - we can do it quickly or we can do it There is a balance between those two things.
-11:12 If you put a resource, if you put an expertise, if you put all those sorts of required elements into that process, we should get a good outcome.
+1 appropriate, not adequate.
+In addition to that, I feel 2 that the appropriate timeframe and what should be the 3 appropriate timeframe for an investigation; you cannot have a generalised rule of one week or two weeks or 4 5 10 weeks, it has to be on the basis of what the 11:11 investigation looks like from the beginning and then 6 7 how it is progressing.
+But having that clarity that 8 this is important from the organisational point of 9 It is an important piece of work which we are view. doing, and we will put resources into that, whatever 10 11:11 required resources are, in order to achieve the 11 12 timeframe, the quality, the outcome which we are hoping 13 to achieve, rather than doing it on add-on jobs, add-on roles, and then on people who are already very busy in 14 other roles as well, and trying to complete these 15 11:12 16 things within a timeframe that is unrealistic, and trying to do it in a way that there's not only -- so we 17 18 are talking about a complex piece of work.
+We need to 19 understand it - we can do it quickly or we can do it 20 There is a balance between those two things. riaht.
+11:12 21 If you put a resource, if you put an expertise, if you 22 put all those sorts of required elements into that process, we should get a good outcome.
+23 more senior people than me at that period of time had a 1 2 lack of understanding of their roles.
+I think we are 3 learning, and that this is the one learning we should be taking forward, the clarity of roles and 4 5 responsibilities; who escalates it; who should be 11:13 acting when.
+At the centre of all that - I think we're 6 7 talking about so many other elements - but the centre 8 of all this is our patients; people, you know, our 9 community.
+So we need to work around that and the process has to be right, the system has to be right, 10 11:13 11 the support, the organisation -- and I'm not talking 12 about, I think this is not about Southern Trust, it's 13 about our whole system.
+We need to work to improve our 14 system.
+We need to see an improvement going forward.
+That's my impression.
+15 11:14 16 Thank you for that.
+37 Q.

-In my case I believe that it was an add-on on many, many people's job plans, roles and responsibilities.
+In my case I believe that it was an add-on on many, 11:12 many people's job plans, roles and responsibilities.
 I also believe there's this element of still lack of clarity at many levels, including myself; I take the responsibility for that.
 But I believe that it's even